mendix/docs/content/en/docs/releasenotes/studio-pro/windows-service.md

 **Release date: February 8th, 2021**

 * <a id="46ki"></a>We now find a correct AdoptOpenJDK version for [Studio Pro 8](/releasenotes/studio-pro/8.0/) and above if that is not configured yet.
 * We changed the `Update-MxApp` cmdlet so that it no longer applies file access rights.
 Normally, you only need to do this once, so the Mendix Service Console will do this when you add a new app.
-If you still want this on an existing app, you can update the app manually in the Service Console and use the check box on the **Update App** form to apply the user rights again.
-For more information, see the release note about this check box for version [4.5.1](#451) below.
+If you still want this on an existing app, you can update the app manually in the Service Console and use the checkbox on the **Update App** form to apply the user rights again.
+For more information, see the release note about this checkbox for version [4.5.1](#451) below.
 (Ticket 67514)
 * We now allow you to not configure the main location of the files when starting the Mendix Service Console for the first time.
 The application will be closed in that case.
 * We fixed an issue where errors during the download or extraction of the server distribution file were not shown.
 * We fixed an issue with the download of the server distribution file that started to fail recently, because the currently used .NET Framework version does not support the server TLS version by default.